decentralized-identity/did-registration/spec/spec.md

 state might change.
 In order for a DID operation to complete, the DID create/update/deactivate functions may have to be called multiple times, and the `jobId` is used to keep track of the ongoing process.

-This output field MUST have a null value if the value of the [`didState.state` output field](#didstatestate) is either `finished` or `failed`, and MUST NOT have a null value otherwise.
+This output field MUST be absent or have a null value if the value of the [`didState.state` output field](#didstatestate) is either `finished` or `failed`, and MUST NOT have a null value otherwise.

 ### `didState`